passivestar/quickmenu/README.md

 # Some tools

 Here are some examples of tools that Quick Menu has.
 Keep in mind that this is not a complete list of operators, but rather a small showcase of what kind of things the addon is capable of.
-Only some modeling tools are listed, but the addon also has some operators for UVs, textures, export, etc
+Only some modeling tools are listed, but the addon also has some operators for UVs, textures, export, etc. Check out the [manual](https://github.com/passivestar/quickmenu/blob/main/MANUAL.md) for the complete list.

 ## Convert To Curve (d41)